marian-stanciulica/Foodybite/README.md

     }
 }
 ```
-Currently, when the need to add another endpoint arises, I can create another struct which conforms to `Endpoint` or edit a file containing related endpoints to the one I want to add (this case still violates the principle, but considering the relatedness of the endpoints I think it's a good trade-off for now).
+Currently, when the need to add another endpoint arises, I can only create another struct which conforms to `Endpoint` or edit a file containing related endpoints to the one I want to add (this case still violates the principle, but considering the relatedness of the endpoints I think it's a good trade-off for now).

 #### 4. Testing `Data` to `Decodable` Mapping

-For testing the mapping from `Data` to `Decodable` I chose to test it directly in the `RemoteStore`, hiding the knowledge of a collaborator (in this case `CodableDataParser`).
-While I could do this using a stubbed collaborator (e.g. a protocol `DataParser`), I prefered to test in integration the mapping, resulting in less complexity and less coupling of tests with the production code.
+For testing the mapping from `Data` to `Decodable` I preferred to test it directly in the `RemoteStore`, hiding the knowledge of a collaborator (in this case `CodableDataParser`).
+While I could have accomplished this using a stubbed collaborator (e.g. a protocol `DataParser`), I prefered to test it in integration, resulting in lower complexity and coupling of tests with the production code.

 #### 5. Parsing JSON Response

-To parse the JSON received from the server I had had two alternatives:
+To parse the JSON received from the server I had two alternatives:
 1. To make domain models conform to `Codable` and use them directly to decode the data
-2. Create distinct representation for each domain model that needs to be parse
+2. Create distinct representation for each domain model that needs to be parsed

-I end up choosing the second approach as I didn't want to leak details implementation of the concrete implementation outside of the module because it would reduce its encapsulation by letting other modules know how it does the JSON parsing.
+I ended up choosing the second approach as I didn't want to leak the details of the concrete implementation outside of the module because it would reduce its encapsulation by letting other modules know how JSON parsing is performed.

 ### Places